Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 What is Multiclassing in Baldur’s Gate 3?

-Multiclassing in Baldur’s Gate 3 is at a certain level adding extra class benefits or classes to your primary class.
+Multiclassing in Baldur’s Gate 3 is at a certain level, adding extra class benefits or classes to your primary class.
 In short, this allows you to create a character that has more than one class and can use spells, attacks, or even dialogue options from all of them.
-It can provide some benefits to your build but also can be destructive, and you’ll end up with a character that is unable to deal any serious damage.
+It can benefit your build but also be destructive, and you’ll end up with a character that cannot deal any serious damage.

-The game is based on D&D 5e rules, which can be helpful, but you still should use Multiclassing in Baldur’s Gate 3 with caution, as it differs from the tabletop game.
-For more information, you can visit our Baldur’s Gate 3 Multiclassing: How Does It Work Guide.
+The game is based on D&D 5e rules, which can be helpful but slightly differ from the tabletop game.
+For more information, visit our Baldur’s Gate 3 Multiclassing: How Does It Work Guide.

 Looking for more Baldur’s Gate 3?